 Creativity is not only about making use of tools, but also about the cognitive processes and theories behind design decisions.

 Through her designs, Ghada creates pieces that bring together digital possibilities with a playful approach, grounding them in genuine human emotion, interaction and communication.
+‘I work with my full heart and emotion, and I believe that it reaches the cores of people when it is true and genuine.’

 By starting from a human-based focus, she ensures that her work can bring disparate groups together.
 For Ghada, the best way to develop creativity is to be a ‘good observer, researcher, wanderer – human.’